Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-02-making-of-sciences/09-mapping-the-cosmos.md

 ## Origin and bridge
 Need: navigate and tell time.
 Invention: careful watching, logging, and predicting the heavens.
 Leap: physics of gravity and light that scales to galaxies and time itself.
 Bridge: astronomy sharpened instruments (lenses, sensors, timekeeping) that empowered physics, engineering, and eventually computing.

+### Quick map (need -> invention -> next field)
+- Navigation and calendars -> observational astronomy -> physics of motion and modern navigation.
+- Curiosity about origins -> cosmology -> telescopes, sensors, and timekeeping tech.
+- Search for life -> astrobiology -> planetary science and biology's limits.

 ## Activity
 Go outside and sketch the moon's position relative to a landmark at the same time for three nights.
 Note its shift.
 Write one paragraph on what that motion suggests about orbits.
 You just did observational astronomy.

+### Optional mini-visual
+Sketch two circles: Earth and the Moon with an arrow showing nightly movement relative to a fixed landmark.
+Add a note on what that implies about orbit period and perspective.

 ## Reflection
 - How does a cosmic timescale change your view of daily choices?